VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcCheckbox.md

 ### Slots

-To enhance the content of the `vc-chekbox` component, use the slot system:
+To enhance the content of the `vc-checkbox` component, use the slot system:

 | Name      | Description                                      |
 | --------- | -------------------------------------------------|